VynDragon/zephyr/boards/riscv/xt_bl_zb1/doc/index.rst

       :goals: build
       :compact:

 #.
-To flash an image using blflash runner:
+To flash an image:

    #.
 Pull up GPIO28